Statistical Properties of Sanitized Results from Differentially Private Laplace Mechanism with Univariate Bounding Constraints: Truncated and BIT Laplace Mechanisms

-\textbf{b)} $\mu_1\mu_2>0$ ($\mu_1$ and $\mu_2$ are of the same sign) and $|\mu_1-s|\le|\mu_2-s|$ ($s^*$ sanitized via the BIT Laplace sanitizer is no more biased than that via the truncated Laplace sanitizer). \textbf{c)} $s^*$ sanitized via the truncated Laplace sanitizer or the BIT Laplace sanitizer is asymptotically unbiased and consistent for $s$ if the scale parameter $\lambda$ approaches 0 asymptotically. \end{pro} If $[c_0,c_1]$ are global bounds, it is unlikely to have unbiased sanitized results in real-life applications via the truncated or the BIT Laplace mechanism per part a) of Proposition \ref{thm:mu12} as $[c_0,c_1]$ are fixed while $\s$ changes from data to data.
-To achieve unbiasedness for $\s^*$, local bounds that depend on specific data sets can be constructed, but at additional privacy cost.
-For example, bounds $[s-\min(s-c_0,c_1-s), s+\min(s-c_0,c_1-s)]$, which are symmetric around $s$, can be used to bound sanitize results in the truncated and BIT Laplace mechanism.
-However, since the bounds are functions of the original $s$, they will leak information about $s$, which has to be accounted for towards the total privacy cost.
-Though sanitized results via sanitizers with noninformative bounding might be biased for the original results, they can still enjoy desirable asymptotic properties such as asymptotic unbiasedness and consistency as $n\rightarrow\infty$ under mild regularity conditions per part c) of Proposition \ref{thm:mu12}.
-In the framework of truncated Laplace and BIT Laplace mechanisms, the scale parameter of the associate Laplace distribution $\lambda=\delta_1\epsilon^{-1}$.
-With $\epsilon$ pre-specified, the only link between sample size $n$ and $\lambda$ is $\delta_1$.
-To satisfy the condition $\lambda\rightarrow0$, $\delta_1$ needs to $\rightarrow0$ as $n\rightarrow\infty$.
+Proposition \ref{lem:error} shows that the sanitized result, though likely biased per Proposition \ref{thm:mu12}, can still enjoy nice asymptotic properties such as asymptotic unbiasedness and consistency as $\lambda\rightarrow0$ .
+In the framework of the truncated and BIT Laplace mechanisms, the scale parameter of the associated Laplace distribution $\lambda$ is $\delta_1\epsilon^{-1}$.
+For a pre-specified $\epsilon$, to satisfy the condition $\lambda\rightarrow0$, then $\delta_1$ needs to be $\rightarrow0$.
 Intuitively speaking, as $n$ increases, the influence of a single individual on an aggregate measure of a data set is likely to diminish, and the individual is less prone to be identified from releasing the aggregate measure.
-Translated to the GS of the aggregate measure, it means $\delta_1$ decreases with $n$. $\delta_1$ of some commonly used statistics, such as proportions, means, variances and covariances, are $\propto n^{-1}$ (online supplemental materials), by per part c) of Proposition \ref{thm:mu12}, the sanitized copies of these statistics via either the truncated or the BIT Laplace mechanisms are consistent for their original values.
+Translated to the global sensitivity of the aggregate measure, it means that $\delta_1$ decreases with $n$. $\delta_1$ of some commonly used statistics are $\propto n^{-1}$, such as proportions, means, variances and covariances (refer to the online supplemental materials), and the sanitized copies of these statistics via either the truncated or BIT Laplace mechanism are consistent for their original values by part c) of Proposition \ref{thm:mu12}.
+The results in Proposition \ref{lem:error} imply that the MSE of a sanitized statistic from the truncated or the BIT Laplace mechanism is comparable to the MSE from the regular Laplace mechanism without bounding, which is also $2\lambda^2$.
+In other words, the bounding does not seem to affect the MSE of a sanitized statistic despite the loss of unbiasedness in general.